SgtEpsilon/Retro-Replay-V2/README.md

   • Time: 10:00 PM
 → Event created and posted to signup channel
 → All reminders and alerts automatically scheduled
+→ Discord timestamps show time in each user's timezone
 ```

 ### Managing Roles